TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-19-how-to-delegate-monorepo-split-to-multiple-git-repositories-to-github-and-travis.md

 All it' wrapped in a bash file at the moment.
 It could be done in `symfony\process`, but the original source [subsplit.sh](https://github.com/dflydev/git-subsplit) was in bash so I used it.

-There are ~160 lines but most of them are setup of arguments, options, their resolving, preparing the repository and other boring stuff.
+There are ~160 lines but most of them are arguments and options configuration, their resolving, preparing the repository and other boring stuff.
 The interesting part is really [in this 1](https://github.com/Symplify/MonorepoBuilder/blob/db9a1aa840092a66234c166cbcc9d6d9196d81b1/packages/Split/bash/subsplit.sh#L107) and [these 3 lines](https://github.com/Symplify/MonorepoBuilder/blob/db9a1aa840092a66234c166cbcc9d6d9196d81b1/packages/Split/bash/subsplit.sh#L123-L126):

 ```bash
 git remote add origin "git@github.com:Symplify/MonorepoBuilder.git"